 In May 2011, the Group placed funds with the OECD bank in the total amount of USD 50 million, with maturity date in May 2016 and interest rate of 0.6% p.a.
-The contract has an embedded option linked to the performance of commodity index.
+The contract had an embedded option linked to the performance of commodity index.
+In May 2016, these funds were received by the Group at maturity date of financial instrument.

-Refer to Note 36 for the disclosure of the fair value hierarchy for financial instruments designated at fair value through profit or loss.
-Geographical and liquidity analyses of financial instruments designated at fair value through profit or loss are disclosed in Note 31.
+Refer to Note 37 for the disclosure of the fair value hierarchy for financial instruments designated at fair value through profit or loss.
+Geographical and liquidity analyses of financial instruments designated at fair value through profit or loss are disclosed in Note 32.